iamarcel/second-brain/src/site/notes/4 Archive/Imported/Building a Second Brain.md

 What are the chances that the most creative, most innovative approaches will instantly be top of mind?

-“Slow burn:” allowing bits of thought matter to slowly simmer like a selicious pot of stew brewing on the stove.
+“Slow burn:” allowing bits of thought matter to slowly simmer like a delicious pot of stew brewing on the stove.
 It is a calmer, more sustainable approach to creativity that relies on the gradual accumulation of ideas, instead of all-out binges of magic hustle.

 #### Sharpens our unique perspectives